 But this increase is dwarfed by continuing government support to fossil-fuel producers and consumers.
 In 2020 alone, G20 and emerging economies spent over USD 345 billion subsidising fossil-fuel use according to OECD-IEA estimates.
 This risks undermining efforts to transition towards more sustainable growth paths.

 What’s more, the remaining 79% of recovery spending cannot be considered environmentally neutral: 10% is specifically tagged as mixed or negative for the environment, and the final 69%, while not tagged as having direct environmental impacts, is unlikely to be benign for the environment.
 This also points to a recovery that is oriented towards business-as-usual and far from the green transition needed.

-The database focuses on measures related to COVID-19 economic recovery efforts with clear positive, negative or “mixed” environmental impacts across one or several environmental categories.
+The OECD Green Recovery Database focuses on measures related to COVID-19 economic recovery efforts with clear positive, negative or “mixed” environmental impacts across one or several environmental dimensions.

 It contains around 1 380 measures with environmental relevance, spread over 44 countries and the European Union, and covers a range of environmental dimensions beyond just energy and climate, to include pollution (air and plastics), water, biodiversity, and waste management.